greenblat/vlsistuff/axi_noc/docs/axi_noc.md

 The steering of the writes and reads is based on pre compiled address tables.
 We do the opposite.
 Merger modules don't have any address sensitivity.
 Only splitter modules must decide which output port to use.
-The simple solution:  take two msb bits of address and uses them as index to decide where to send the transaction.
-Then downstream shift the address two bits left.
+The simple solution:  take two msb bits of address and use them as index to decide where to send the transaction.
+On selected downstream port the address is  shifted two bits left.
 So the next decision point have fresh two bits.
 The software in masters, should be aware of this shifting, and configuration script, adds "shift value" for each slave.
 This number is used by connection to slave to shift the address back.
 If the slave is 3 layers from master, it will receive address shifted six buts right.

 CPU software gets a table of addresses for each slave,  adapted for each master CPU.
 In all NOCs it is pretty much the same.